Skip to Main Content

 2. “You are in my thoughts and prayers.”

 Hearing that your wellbeing is on someone’s mind can be a great comfort, and the act of praying may be very peaceful for you as well.
-If you or your loved one aren’t religious, it’s still helpful to hear someone is keeping you in their thoughts.
+If you or your loved one aren’t religious, it’s still helpful to hear someone is sending you good vibes daily.

 “My BFF has been fighting cancer for two years & I mail a card each week with uplifting sentiments.
 I remind her how much she means to me & how proud I am of her strength & faith.
 I always tell her I’m praying for her journey.”